-Any official or employee who shall deliberately and knowingly refuse, or because of negligence fail, to update any information his or her office is required to disclose under Section 10 of this Act shall be penalized administratively with suspension from service, without play, of at least six (6) months but not more than one (1) year.
-A subsequent offense shall cause his dismissal from service.
+1 Any Any official or employee who shall deliberately and knowingly refuse, or because o 2 negligence negligence fail, to update any information his or her office is required to disclose under 3 Section 10 Section 10 of this Act shall be penalized administratively with suspension from service, 4 without play without play, of at least six (6) months but not more than one (1) year.
+A subsequent offense 5 shall cause his dismissal from service.
+SEC 13.

-SEC.14.
 Implementing Guidelines.
-Each government body shall, within sixty (60) days from the effectivity of this Act, promulgate guidelines specifying the office, and employees from whom, and the methods and process whereby, the public may request access to or obtain information which are kept in or held under its custody or control.

-SEC.
-15. Reports.
-On or before March 1 of each calendar year, each government body shall submit a report covering the preceding year to the Speaker of the House of Representatives and President of the Senate for referral to the appropriate committees of Congress.
-The report shall include:

-- (a) A copy of the implementing guidelines and rules crafted by such government body in the implementation of this Act; - (b) A copy of the reproduction fee schedule under Section 6 of this act, the total proceeds collected from such fees and the use of such proceeds by the government body; - (c) The number of determinations made by such government body to refuse the requests for information made to such government body under Section 8, the reasons for such determination; - (d) The names and titles or positions of officials responsible for the refusal of requests under this Act, and the number of instances of participation of each; - (e) The number of refused requests wherein the requesting person sought remedies before the Office of the Ombudsman or before the regular courts, and the names and titles or positions of officials concerned in these cases; - (f) A copy of the information disclosed by the government body pursuant to Section 10 of this act, including a description of the collaterals, whether print or electronic, used in the dissemination of the said disclosed information;
+Each government body shall, within sixty (60) days 7 from the eff from the effectivity of this Act, promulgate guidelines specifying the office, and employees 8 from whom from whom, and the methods and process whereby, the public may request access to or 9 obtain infor obtain information which are kept in or held under its custody or control.
+0 SEC 1 SEC 14.
+Reports.
+On or before March 1 of each calendar year, each government body shall submit a report covering the preceding year to the Speaker of the House of 2 Representatives and President of the Senate for referral to the appropriate committees of 3 Congress.
+The report shall include: 4 (a) A copy of the implementing guidelines and rules crafted by such government 15 body in the implementation of this Act; 6 (b) A copy of the reproduction fee schedule under Section 6 of this act, the total 7 proceeds collected from such fees and the use of such proceeds by the 8 government body; 9 (c) The number of determinations made by such government body to refuse the 20 requests for information made to such government body under Section 8, the 21 reasons for such determination; 22 (d) The names and titles or positions of officials responsible for the refusal of 23 requests under this Act, and the number of instances of participation of each; 14 (a) 15 (b) 16 (b) 17 (b) 18 (c) 20 (d) A copy of the implementing guidelines and rules crafted by such governme body in the implementation of this Act; A copy of the reproduction fee schedule under Section 6 of this act, the to proceeds collected from such fees and the use of such proceeds by government body; The number of determinations made by such government body to refuse a requests for information made to such government body under Section 8, reasons for such determination; The names and titles or positions of officials responsible for the refusal